American Chicle Company: Thomas Adams

 Thomas Adams (May 4, 1818 – February 7, 1905) was a 19th-century American scientist and inventor who is regarded as a founder of the chewing gum industry.
 Adams conceived the idea while working as a secretary to former Mexican leader Antonio López de Santa Anna, who chewed a natural gum called chicle.
 Adams first tried to formulate the gum into a rubber which was suitable for making tires.
 When that didn't work, he turned the chicle into a chewing gum called New York Chewing Gum.
 Adams created his first batch of flavorless chicle balls, named Adams New York Gum No. 1, in 1859, and they sold out quickly.

 In 1870, Adams created the first flavored gum, black licorice, which he named Black Jack.
 He sold it from a warehouse on Front Street.
 In 1871, Adams patented the first chewing gum making machine.
 In 1888, his company opened a factory on Sands Street.
 His Tutti-Frutti gum was also one of the first to be sold in vending machines.
-Adams retired from the business in 1898 and his son Thomas Jr. took over.
+Adams retired from the business in 1898 and his oldest son, Thomas Jr., took over.
+The wealth that Thomas Jr obtained from the company allowed him to build one of the fanciest mansions in Gilded Age New York.